se6wagner/TriggerX/README.md

 	, BEFORE_DELETE__c = false}
 ```

-will prevent the execution of all BEFORE events as well as AFTER UPDATE and AFTER UNDELETE events for AccountSampleHandler.class.
+will prevent the execution of all BEFORE events as well as AFTER UPDATE and AFTER DELETE events for AccountSampleHandler.class.
 If no TRIGGER_CONTROL__c record exists, all events are considered as enabled!

 ## <a name="recursion-control">Recursion Control</a> ##